ElectionSimulator/discordmicronation/README.md

 **or**

-4.Contact PolishAstronaut to create your own nation
+4.Contact PolishAstronaut to create your own country [here is more on how to create a country](http://electionsimulator.github.io/discordmicronation/create/)